projx/qasa/README.md

 ## Getting Started

 There is a basic by working configuration (see etc-sample/) which polls yahoo.com and then writes the data to the log/ directory, also there are several examples for other pollers, such polling a Switch and WAP via SNMP.
-There is a sample configuration (see etc-sample/), it includes

-Please see the [README.md](docs/index.md) for details on the configuration, and a breakdown of all the different options.
+Please see the [index.md](docs/index.md) for details on the configuration, and a breakdown of all the different options.

 ### **Possible Enhancements:**

+1. Refactor Pollers, to make them easier for others to create new pollers or extend existing ones.
-1. Add "Content-Type" return to each Formatter class, i.e. json or text, for use in the senders
+2. Add "Content-Type" return to each Formatter class, i.e. json or text, for use in the senders
 2. Update FileSender to do file rotation
 3. Consider changing "time" field to "@timestamp"
 4. Pollers